PanIndustrial-Org/icrc7.mo/README.md

 ## Event system

+### Subscriptions

 The class has a register_token_transferred_listener, register_token_mint_listener, and register_token_burn_listener endpoints that allows other objects to register an event listener and be notified whenever a token event occurs from one user to another.

 This functionality is used by the ICRC30.mo component to clear approvals whenever a token changes hands or is burned.

+The events are synchronous and cannot directly make calls to other canisters.
+We suggest using them to set timers if notifications need to be sent using the Timers API.

 ```
   public type MintNotification = {